NiallMcGinness/network-diagram-demo/README.md

-Network diagrams is a web app to upload and display network diagrams at an ISP vfor internal use
+Network diagrams is a web app to upload and display network diagrams at an ISP for internal use

 there are three components to it